kljr/SpringboardVM/README.md

 - Composer
 - VirtualBox
 - Vagrant
-- Ansible (not required, but will make things quicker).as
+- Ansible (not required, but will make things quicker)
 - Bash

 If you have all of the following vagrant plugins, no network/IP configuration is required: